rafgraph/react-interactive/README.md

   - To use the `WebkitTapHighlightColor` for styling, don't provide a `touchActive` or `active` prop and set the `WebkitTapHighlightColor` style in the main `style` prop.

 ## Interactive State Machine Comparison
-Compared to CSS, React Interactive is a simpler state machine, with better touch device and keyboard support, and on enter/leave state hooks.
+Compared to CSS, React Interactive is a simpler state machine, with better touch device and keyboard support, and state change hooks.
 - Let's define some basic mouse, touch, and keyboard states:
   - `mouseOn`: the mouse is on the element
   - `buttonDown`: the mouse button is down while the mouse is on the element